dwseoh/pitchcalculator/README.md

 # Online Speedgun (Baseball)
-This is a web app developed with SvelteKit (and deployed on Vercel) With a built-in timer, it measures the speed of a baseball pitch based on the release and catch timing.
+This is a web app developed with SvelteKit (and deployed on Vercel).
+With a built-in timer, it measures the speed of a baseball pitch based on the release and catch timing.
 It supports both `km/h` and `mph` (`meters` and `feet`)